 Paris Moulin Rouge Show

-The Moulin Rouge has two shows daily, 365 days a year.
-You can choose between the 9PM show that ends at 11PM, or the 11PM show that ends at 1AM.
 Expect bright lights, period music and extravagant costumes.
-As the number 1 shows in Paris and Europe, you’ll need to book tickets early as the legendary cabaret tends to sell out.
-A staple in Parisian nightlife, the Moulin Rouge show is an unforgettable evening and should definitely be on your life of must-dos in France!
+As the number 1 show in Paris and Europe, you’ll need to book tickets early as the legendary cabaret tends to sell out.
+A staple in the Parisian nightlife, the Paris Moulin Rouge show is an unforgettable evening and should definitely be on your life of must-dos in France!

-Paris Moulin Rouge VIP package
+Paris Moulin Rouge Privilege package